 PBH 351.
 Epidemiology.

 The study of epidemics and their prevention, using tools that are mathematical, statistical, graphical, and logical.
 Students will learn to draw inferences from observations and apply them to public health.
 Students will learn how to evaluate the efficacy of measures intended to improve health.
 Prerequisite: PBH 251.
 Same as BIO 351.
-Everett
+Everett, Miller

 PBH 388.
 Public Health Research: